Edward Telfair: Early life

-Telfair was born in 1735 at Toron Head, his family's ancestral estate in western Scotland.
+Telfair was born in 1735 at Townhead, his family's farm near Kirkcudbright in Galloway, Scotland.
 He graduated from the Kirkcudbright Grammar School before acquiring commercial training.
 He immigrated to America in 1758 as an agent of a commission house, settling in Virginia.
 Telfair subsequently moved to Halifax, North Carolina, and finally to Savannah, Georgia, where he established his own commission house.
 He arrived in Georgia in 1766, joining his brother, William, who had emigrated earlier.
 Together with Basil Cowper, Telfair built the commission house, and it was an overnight success.
 Telfair married 16-year-old Sarah Gibbons in 1774 at her mother's Sharon Plantation just west of Savannah.

-Telfair was a slave owner and a consultant on issues related to slavery.
-His mercantile firm dealt in slaves, among other things, and contemporary correspondence of his included discussions of such topics as: the management of slaves; the purchase and sale of slaves; runaway slaves; the mortality rate of slaves born on plantations; the difficulty of selling closely related slaves; and the relations between whites and freedmen.
+Telfair was an enslaver and a consultant on issues related to slavery.
+His mercantile firm dealt in enslaved people, among other things, and contemporary correspondence of his included discussions of such topics as the management of enslaved people, the purchase and sale of enslaved people, runaway slaves, the mortality rate of enslaved people born on plantations, the difficulty of selling closely related enslaved people, and the relations between whites and freedmen.

 Revolutionary period

 Telfair was a member of a Committee of Safety (1775–1776) and was a delegate to the Georgia Provincial Congress meeting at Savannah in 1776.
 He was also a member of the Georgia Committee of Intelligence in 1776.
 Telfair was elected to the Continental Congress for 1778, 1780, 1781, and 1782.
 He was a signatory to the Articles of Confederation.

 In 1783, during the Cherokee–American wars, Telfair was commissioned to treat with the Chickamauga Cherokee Indians.
 Telfair was the designated agent (on behalf of Georgia) in talks aimed at settling the northern boundary dispute with North Carolina in February 1783.
 The land in question was generally regarded as Creek land, so the Cherokees readily signed the treaty.
 The Creeks refused.
 Although the citizens of Franklin County begged him to retaliate, Secretary of War Henry Knox instructed Governor Telfair not to retaliate against the Creek Indians.

-He served three terms as governor of Georgia.
+Telfair served three terms as governor of Georgia.
 During his second term as governor, he illegally granted thousands of acres of land to speculators as part of the Yazoo land scandal.
 Telfair was one of only 12 men who received electoral votes during the first election for President and Vice President of the United States, receiving the vote of one unrecorded elector from his home state of Georgia.
+Telfair was a candidate in the 1794 United States Senate election in Georgia, finishing a distant second to incumbent James Gunn.